Xilinx/inference-server/docs/xmodel_example_cpp.rst

 Running an XModel (C++)
 =======================

-This example walks you through the process to make an inference request to a custom XModel in C++.
+This example walks you through the process to make an inference request to a custom XModel in C++ using two methods: the native C++ API and the gRPC API.
-This example is similar to the :ref:`xmodel_example_python` one but it uses C++ to create a new executable instead of making requests to a server.
+This example is similar to the :ref:`xmodel_example_python` one but it uses C++ to create a new executable instead of making requests to a server if using the native C++ API.
+With the gRPC API, our executable instead makes a gRPC request to the inference server.
+We first show the example with the native C++ API and then highlight the differences if you were using the gRPC API instead.
 The complete program used here is available: :file:`examples/cpp/custom_processing.cpp`.

 Include the library